Spatial intelligence in children:

-That’s a classic mental rotation test – one measure of spatial intelligence.
+This is a classic mental rotation test – one measure of spatial intelligence.
 Another test presents a figure made of blocks, and asks the test taker to create an exact copy.

-These skills are only one aspect of a person’s overall
+Such skills are only one aspect of a person’s overall

 intelligence.
 But research suggests that spatial thinking is an